stekostas/fwd-dog/README.md

 On your development environment, you can simply enter the app container and run `make test`.

 To get a coverage report, run `make cover`.
 On tests success, it will generate a `coverage.html` file on your project root.
 Open it on your browser to see the full coverage report.

+Additionally, you can run `make test-all` and `make cover-all` to run the tests and generate the coverage report respectively, including the integration tests.
+This is the default behaviour when running `make isolated-test`.

 ## Versioning